nextflow-io/nextflow/docs/workflow.md

 A publish target is a name with a specific publish configuration.
 By default, when a channel is published to a target in the `publish:` section of a process or workflow, the target name is used as the publish path.

-For example, given the following publish definition:
+For example, given the following output definition:

 ```groovy
 workflow {